-The express permission for the enzyme to be used as a processing aid would also provide the permission for its potential presence in the food for sale as a food produced using gene technology.
-The enzyme is a food produced using gene technology according to the Code as it is derived from 'an organism that has been modified using gene technology' (see subsection 1.1.2-2(3) of the Code)2.
+The express permission for the enzyme to be used as a processing aid also provides the permission for its potential presence in food for sale as a food produced using gene technology.
+The enzyme is a food produced using gene technology for Code purposes as it is derived from 'an organism that has been modified using gene technology' (see subsection 1.1.2-2(3) of the Code)3.